zaknzakzouk/heatmap/README.md

 # heatmap
-Example of python and pandas skills
+Example of python and pandas skills to demonstrate variance in performance across multiple sites and time periods.